from pick up to drop off

 Please note, that dog sledding is a physically demanding sport. balance, stamina and some strength therefore a moderate to high level of fitness is required.
-We will provide you with all you need to stay safe and warm, remember your will be camping, so the comfort level is cosy but basic.
+We will provide you with all you need to stay safe and warm but remember your will be camping, so the comfort level is cosy but basic.

 Your dogs are waiting!